Read Short Denver Post Article

 The basic services offered to guests are shelter, two hot meals a day with a sack lunch for work, clothing, showers, laundry, and medical care.
 Residents leave during the day.
 They may stay for 30 days free of charge with encouragement to engage themselves in activities for stability, growth, and movement towards independence from homelessness.
 Those who enroll in programs for employment, counseling, or social services can receive an extension of up to 90 days.
 Spiritual counseling is also available on a voluntary basis.

-Counseling and case management are provided to assist residents set long-range goals and short-term objectives to overcome barriers and achieve stability and growth.
+Counseling and case management are provided to assist residents to set long-range goals and short-term objectives to overcome barriers and achieve stability and growth.
 Through the Independence Program, follow-up support and counseling are provided for some residents after they leave.
 Employment training, counseling and referral is provided.
 Job training is provided for certified nursing assistants, dry cleaning, and construction apprentices.
-GED/basic skills and literacy education is offered, along with life skill classes in such areas as budgeting, stress management, conflict resolution, and self-esteem.
+GED/basic skills and literacy education is offered, along with life skills classes in such areas as budgeting, stress management, conflict resolution, and self-esteem.
 An average of 65 persons each month are able to find permanent, full-time employment.

 Supervised indoor and outdoor play activities are provided for children, along with cultural enrichment, homework assistance, and field trips.